gcky/etl-project-website/user-docs.md

 #### **Quirks**

-Behind the scenes, Iodine uses the Python `join` function to combine the values.
+Behind the scenes, Tungsten uses the Python `join` function to combine the values.
 So, for example, combining 6 empty strings using `'%'` as seperator will result in the value `'%%%%%'`.
-However, Iodine **does** ignore invalid values (NaN/NA) when combining.
+However, Tungsten **does** ignore invalid values (NaN/NA) when combining.
 Because of this, combining...

     (nan), 'abc', (nan), (empty string)